Census Dots

 Native American/Other

-Of the 1,888 places in Pennsylvania, New Hope is the 530th most populous.
+New Hope is ranked the 534th most populous place in Pennsylvania, out of 2,002 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+New Hope was ranked the 530th most populous place in the 2020 Census.

 New Hope's White Population